ddeicide/aswatcher/README.md

 ## Description

 Watcher with email notification for service or app.
+Written in powershell.

 ## License